Great Black Swamp: The Underground Railroad in the Great Black Swamp

+One Underground Railroad route through the swamp began at the confluence of the Auglaize and Blanchard rivers, and ran from Wapakoneta to Ottawa and Grand Rapids, then onwards to Fort Malden in Ontario.
+An 1831 slave, Tice Davids, used the route from Ripley to Sandusky, which followed the eastern edge of the swamp.
+At least 23 ports of entry existed on the Ohio River for slaves to cross the state.

+New Haven had stations along the Maumee in the swamp's headwaters.
+Railroad stops would change locations to avoid detection.

 Runaway slaves used every effort to baffle their slave catchers trying to recapture them for their owners in the slave states.
+Wilbur Henry Siebert wrote how slaves used swamps to hide from slave catchers with bloodhounds, and also to hunt and forage for food and live in makeshift shelters.

-Slaves could use the Great Black Swamp's terrain to their advantage, which was already known to the locals and even the military as "impassable", with its "knee-deep" muck and thick growth of trees.
-Slaves could also use the swamp to hide, knowing the locals avoided it because of its fearful reputation.
+Slaves hid in the Black Swamp, known by locals and the military as "impassable", with its "knee-deep" muck, thick growth of trees, and fearful reputation.
 One historian described it as, "the well known and much dreaded Black Swamp, which was a terror to all travelers".

+Siebert described the Underground Railroad as "the beginning of a renaissance of American morals".
 Historians believe more stations existed in the Underground Railroad between the Ohio River and Lake Erie than the official records state because of the massive organization of effort and resources to deliver slaves to freedom.
-The swamp played an important role in that endeavor.
+The Great Black Swamp played an important role in that endeavor.